The Society engages the services of volunteers throughout the agency, from the governance level to direct assistance of clients and their families.

 We’re always looking to grow our volunteer base — to more deeply connect with our community roots.
 Volunteer involvement is crucial to the success of our work, to our goal of crime reduction and less victimization.
 Almost everyone has skills relevant to our work and the best approach is to contact the office nearest you and speak with the Executive Director.
 You will find yourself in the company of people committed to the building of better, more resilient and compassionate, communities — people looking for ways to enrich the quality of life in their towns and cities through building the elements of community well-being.

-We are always looking for enthusiastic university students to contribute to our blog.
-Our blog addresses prominent issues in criminal justice in Canada, including penitentiaries.
-With 150 posts so far, our blog has become an academic source for many lawyers in both criminal and quasi-criminal fields.
-University students can assist by finding relevant material, preparing posts, improving the appeal of posts, and building audience for the blog through various forms of outreach.
+We are always looking for enthusiastic volunteers, often but not only university students, to help with our blog, which addresses important issues in criminal justice in Canada.
+With 250 posts so far, our blog has become an important source for many people interested in knowing more about how the justice system really operates.
+Many posts draw on research done by academics, community groups and government, while others are written by those with direct experience of the system.
+Blog volunteers assist by finding relevant material, preparing posts, improving the appeal of posts, and building audience for the blog through various forms of outreach.

 Articling Students